Home > Combat Aircraft > Corgi Aviation Archive > Corgi World War II Era Military Aircraft (1:72 Scale) >

 The Bf 110Es were capable of carrying a respectable bomb load of 4,410 lb (2,000 kg) as fighter-bombers, while straight fighter and reconnaissance versions were also built.
 These, and later versions, were operated with a fair degree of success in many war zones.
 The Bf 110F was basically similar to the E, but two new variants were produced - the 110F-2 carrying rocket projectiles and the F-4 with two 30 mm cannon and an extra crew member for night fighting.
 The last version, the Bf 110G, was intended for use originally as a fighter-bomber but, in view of the success of the F-4 and the increasingly heavy attacks on Germany by Allied bombers, was employed mostly as a night fighter.

 Pictured here is a 1:72 scale replica of a German Messerschmitt Bf 110E-2 Destroyer that was attached to Zerstorergeschwader 26 "Horst Wessel", then deployed to Derna Airfield, Libya, during 1941.
-Sold Out!
+Now in stock!

 Dimensions: